somepago/saint/README.md

 ### Evaluation

-We choose the best model by evaluating the model on validation dataset.
-The AUROC(for binary classification datasets) and Accuracy (for multiclass classification datasets) of the best model on test datasets is printed after training is completed.
-If wandb is enabled, they are logged to 'test_auroc_bestep', 'test_accuracy_bestep'  variables.
+We choose the best model by evaluating the model on the validation dataset.
+The AUROC (for binary classification datasets) and Accuracy (for multiclass classification datasets) of the best model on test datasets is printed after training is completed.
+If wandb is enabled, they are logged to 'test_auroc_bestep' and 'test_accuracy_bestep'  variables.

 ## Acknowledgements